 -

-Large logs: when large amount of data need to be stored, with minimal in-memory overhead.
+Large logs: Large amounts of data must be stored with minimal memory overhead

 Other Way to Use Streams in RabbitMQ